Imagine to Hear: Auditory Knowledge Generation can be an Effective Assistant for Language Models: Experiments

 \section{Experiments}

 We conducted our experiments on the AuditoryBench with further experiments.
-Details provided in \Cref{sec:appendix_experiments}.
+More details are provided in \Cref{sec:appendix_experiments}.

 \paragraph{Experimental results.} To evaluate the effectiveness of our approach, we compare it with recent studies~\cite {ok2025audiobert} on AuditoryBench.
 As shown in \Cref{tab:experiment_results_in_auditorybench}, most language models perform poorly due to the absence of auditory knowledge.
 While AudioBERT performs well by leveraging external databases, it struggles with inter-domain, as reflected in the wiki test results.
 In contrast, our method leverages imagination to dynamically generate relevant auditory representations, establishing a new state-of-the-art AuditoryBench.
 This result highlights the enhanced generalization ability of our approach.
+We additionally report F1 scores of our span detector, in Table~\ref{tab:span_f1}.
+We observe that even a simple span detector can achieve high accuracy across all subsets.

 \paragraph{Ablation studies.} We first examine the effect of removing the rejection system.
 As shown in \Cref{fig:ablation_combined} (a), the rejection threshold of 0 is optimal for animal sound recognition.
 In contrast, for sound pitch comparison, the optimal threshold is 0.6, as illustrated in \Cref{fig:ablation_combined} (b).
 For sound pitch comparison, to further analyze the impact of the iteration count $n$, we conducted an additional ablation study by fixing the rejection threshold at 0.6 (see \Cref{fig:ablation_combined} (c)).
 The results indicate that accuracy improves as $n$ increases, reaching its peak at $n=2$.
-Detailed performance improvements are reported in \Cref{tab:ablation_auditorybench}.
+Detailed performance gains are reported in \Cref{tab:ablation_auditorybench}.

 The fusion gate plays a crucial role in maintaining performance by selectively incorporating auditory knowledge while preventing interference.

 A lack of dynamic knowledge injection generates audio for the entire sentence.
 In tasks like sound pitch comparison, where multiple auditory spans exist, generating audio for the entire sentence results in overlapping sounds, which significantly affects comprehension and model performance.
 Removing dynamic knowledge injection and the fusion gate further amplifies this issue, as indiscriminate audio injection leads to uncontrolled modality integration.